elk-audio/elk-docs/documents/devkit_further_topics.md

 Sushi will still output its log file in `/tmp/sushi.log`.
 If you want to see the standard output as well, for example because you have put some debug printfs in your plugin, you can run `journalctl -fu sushi` (as root).

+They can also be started temporarily with `systemctl start sushi` as any normal SystemD service.